saali96/Face-Extractor/README.md

 ## Usage
 1. Install the required libraries by running the following command: pip install opencv-python pillow matplotlib
-2. Load the image and call the faceExtract function with the file path of the image: extracted_face = faceExtract('filePath.jpg')
+2. Load the image and call the faceExtract function with the file path of the image.
 3. The function will detect faces, draw rectangles around them, and display the original image with rectangles and the extracted face.
 4. The execution time of the face detection process will be printed.